xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ![pyats_hello.jpg]({{site.baseurl}}/images/pyats_hello.jpg){: .align-center}
 # pyATS overview

 Ever dreamed of a test framework that could be used across multiple platforms, OS and vendors, which could do regression, sanity and feature testing; already used by thousands of engineers and developers worldwide?
-Guess what, it exists, it’s free, and you can start using it right now!
+Guess what, **it exists, it’s free, and you can start using it right now!**

 pyATS was first created as an internal project, to ease the validation of two OS versions.
-It has been made public in 2017 through Cisco Devnet.
+It has been made public in 2017 through **Cisco Devnet**.

 This blog post will be the first one of a series on pyATS.
 Today, we will explain what’s pyATS, install pyATS and cover a basic use case (getting a CLI output from a XR device).
 More use cases are going to be covered in the next posts.